jief666/Building-Thunderbird/Readme.md

 ## Thunderbird build scripts

-Portable and duplicable build script for building Thunderbird 78.12.0 on macOS.
+Portable and duplicable build script for building Thunderbird 115.7.0 on macOS.
-Tested on Mojave in January 2025.
+Tested on Ventura in January 2025.

 ### Why: